jahirmedinacs/LearningPython/NumPy.md

 ## Complete tutorial

 This user [guide] (https://numpy.org/) was written by the NumPy community.
-It is important to cover the entire ** Quick Start Tutorial ** to have enough tools to work in other environments.
+It is important to cover the entire **Quick Start Tutorial** to have enough tools to work in other environments:

+The Basics

+    An example
+    Array Creation
+    Printing Arrays
+    Basic Operations
+    Universal Functions
-* The Basics: Array Creation, Printing Arrays, Basic Operations, Universal Functions, Indexing, Slicing and Iterating.
+    Indexing, Slicing and Iterating

+Shape Manipulation

-* Shape Manipulation: Changing the shape of an array, Stacking together different arrays and Splitting one array into several smaller ones.
+    Changing the shape of an array
+    Stacking together different arrays
+    Splitting one array into several smaller ones

-* Copies and Views
+Copies and Views

     No Copy at All
     View or Shallow Copy